 Much of the film moves in a circular pattern, as Mr. Chow and Mrs. Chan attempt to reenact how their spouses got together.
 Many times these reenactments are without warning, and from each person’s perspective.
 In one scene Mr. Chow will act as the seductor, and in the next, the two will repeat their actions, except with Mrs. Chan as the seductresses.
 Kar-wai gives the audience very little clues to know when they’re in a reenactment, and often even the most observant viewers are not aware until halfway through the scene.
 This effect is meant to mimic the circular pattern of the mind.
 The mind does not think in a linear sense, often it’s more jumbled than the wires to your headphones, constantly redoubling on itself.
 In these redoublings, spouses of Mr. Chow and Mrs. Chan are shown, but their faces are left obscure.
 This gives the film a dream-like quality, vivid in it’s representation, yet incomplete.

 Kar-wai has an amazing eye for the mis-en-scene.
 He mixes primary colors, such as red, green, and yellow to intimate the mood of scenes.
 Red is often used to show the burgeoning love between Mr. Chow and Mrs. Chan, as Mrs. Chan dresses in seductive red dresses, or as Mr. Chow’s hotel room is adorned with enough red drapes to think he’s taken up residence in a brothel.
 Kar-wai is also a master of framing.
 Every filmmaker employs framing, but none more so than Kar-wai.
 In the first five minutes of the film, there are no non-framed scenes.
-This effect orients the viewer toward what Kar-wai wants to focus to be, in abundantly adorned scenes of colors, props, and characters.
+This effect orients the viewer toward what Kar-wai wants the focus to be, in abundantly adorned scenes of colors, props, and characters.